aerogear-attic/aerogear-digger-java-client/releasing.md

 #### Requirement - Sonatype Nexus account

-If you would like to have a fast sync with Maven central, Sonatype's OSS Nexus is the way to go.

 1. Create Sonatype account here: https://issues.sonatype.org/secure/Signup!default.jspa
 2. Check if login works to Nexus: https://oss.sonatype.org/
 3. Ask for publishing permissions for the `groupId` (in pom.xml) of the project you want to publish.
 Ask @passos or @matzew to add a comment to one of these tickets: